echushe/julie_stock/readme.md

 - The time interval for model ensemble evolution

 The time interval between each round of rolling forward validation-test is usually 5 trade days or 20 trade days.
-We should redo the validation of models from the model pool to make new ensemble after each time interval.
+We should redo the validation of models from the model pool to make a new ensemble after each time interval.
 So that we can always keep the ensemble "fresh" for the next "future" days.
 This simulates real world actions that we should periodically update / evolute the ensemble to make it adapted to the lasted stock market situation.